george24GM/Regularized-GAP-for-time-series-classification/README.md

 - **WGAP**: unconstrained weighted global average pooling
 - **reg_WGAP**: weighted global average pooling with a smoothness penalty and cross-validated regularization

-The code runs end-to-end experiments on multiple UCR-style datasets, evaluates each method across multiple random seeds, selects the regularization parameter for `reg_WGAP` by stratified cross-validation, and saves detailed logs and summary tables.
+The code runs end-to-end experiments on multiple UCR-style datasets, evaluates each method across multiple random seeds, selects the regularization parameter for `reg_WGAP` by stratified cross-validation, and saves the summary table.

 The FCN backbone follows the standard time-series FCN design with three 1D convolutional blocks and global pooling, a strong baseline in time series classification.
 The general deep-learning context for time-series classification is reviewed in detail in Ismail Fawaz et al. (2019)